phillipdann-ward/falsehoods/documents.md

 35. A document is printable.
 36. A document is signable.
 37. A document is human readable.
+38. A PDF can't be edited.
-38. It is possible to create a PDF format of a document.
+39. It is possible to create a PDF of a document.
-39. Alright, a document may contain audios.
+40. Alright, a document may contain audios.
-40. Alright, a document could *be* an audio.
+41. Alright, a document could *be* an audio.
-41. Alright, a document may contain videos.
+42. Alright, a document may contain videos.
-42. Alright, a document could *be* a video.
+43. Alright, a document could *be* a video.
-43. A document’s title is a string.
+44. A document’s title is a string.
-44. A document’s title can contain only certain ASCII symbols such as &():/\-_.
+45. A document’s title can contain only certain ASCII symbols such as &():/\-_.
-45. A document’s title can contain only printable ASCII characters.
+46. A document’s title can contain only printable ASCII characters.
-46. A document’s title uses the ASCII character set.
+47. A document’s title uses the ASCII character set.
-47. A document’s title uses any single character set.
+48. A document’s title uses any single character set.
-48. A document’s title fits within a certain defined amount of space.
+49. A document’s title fits within a certain defined amount of space.
-49. A document has exactly one title.
+50. A document has exactly one title.
-50. A document’s title never changes.
+51. A document’s title never changes.
-51. A document has a title.
+52. A document has a title.
-52. An electronic document’s filename never changes.
+53. An electronic document’s filename never changes.
-53. An electronic document’s filetype never changes.
+54. An electronic document’s filetype never changes.
-54. A document consists of exactly one electronic file.
+55. A document consists of exactly one electronic file.
-55. The number of electronic files making up a document does not change.
+56. The number of electronic files making up a document does not change.
-56. An electronic file exists or can be created for a document.
+57. An electronic file exists or can be created for a document.
-57. A document fits within a certain defined amount of space.
+58. A document fits within a certain defined amount of space.
-58. A document has an author.
+59. A document has an author.
-59. A document exists.
+60. A document exists.
-60. A document that exists will continue to exist.
+61. A document that exists will continue to exist.